Logie Awards: Awards ceremony

 The Logie Awards ceremony is televised and became generally more elaborate as years went by.
 The awards have mostly been held in a ballroom, rather than a theatre, which is common for the Emmy Awards and Academy Awards.
 Dinner is served just before the ceremony and drinks are served during the ceremony.

 Bert Newton, who has won the Gold Logie four times, hosted the awards a total of 19 times.
-GTV-9/Nine Network is also strongly associated with the history of the Logies.
-Nine has hosted the awards 46 times in their 60-year history.
+GTV-9/Nine Network was strongly associated with the history of the Logies, having hosted the awards 46 times in their 60-year history.